-- 1) Select the Weather Data Link Page. - 2) Press the SIG/AIR Softkey. - 3) To view the text of a SIGMET or AIRMET, press the RANGE Knob and move the Map Pointer to highlight the desired SIGMET or AIRMET. - 4) Press the ENT key.
+- 1) Select the Weather Data Link (XM) Page. - 2) Press the SIG/AIR Softkey. - 3) To view the text of the SIGMET or AIRMET, press the RANGE Knob and move the Map Pointer over the icon. - 4) Press the ENT key.
 Figure 6-23 shows sample SIGMET text.

-To display the SIGMET and AIRMET legend (Figure 6-24), press the LEGEND Softkey when SIGMETs and AIRMETs are enabled for display.
+To display the SIGMET and AIRMET legend (Figure 6-24), press the LEGEND Softkey when SIGMETs and AIRMETs are selected for display.